-At this level of edible dosage, you’ll feel stronger relief from your symptoms.
-This stage is where most consumers tend to feel a heightened sense of euphoria.
-Along with increased symptom relief and euphoria, you might also experience impairment of coordination and alter your perception of time.
-Anything under 15mg is a good choice for helping with insomnia, and Sativa-dominant strains can lead to increased social interaction in some users.
+At this level of edible dosage, you’ll tend to feel stronger relief from your symptoms or stronger feelings of altered perception.
+And depending on the amount of THC—the cannabinoid most responsible for the cannabis plant’s “high”—this dose is where most consumers tend to feel a heightened sense of euphoria.
+Along with increased symptom relief, you might also experience slight impairment of coordination and alteration of your perception of time.

 15 – 30mg THC

-We recommended against inexperienced consumers ingesting edible dosages above 15mg.
-This level is where newbies tend to experience paranoia, while seasoned users enjoy the heightened euphoria and relaxation that comes with this stage.
-This stage tends to be a good choice for medical patients who have developed tolerances to lower doses.
+We recommend caution for inexperienced consumers ingesting edible dosages above 15 mg.
+This level is where newbies may begin to experience paranoia or unpleasant side effects, while seasoned users enjoy the heightened euphoria and relaxation that comes with this dose.
+This dose also tends to be a good choice for medical patients who have developed tolerances to lower doses.

 30 – 50mg THC

-At this stage, the majority of consumers experience impaired coordination and altered perception.
-Medical patients who have difficulty absorbing cannabinoids in their GI tract are helped by edible dosages of this level.
-This stage is also where many consumers with tolerance tend to feel the effects more than the lower dosages.
+At this dose range, the majority of consumers experience impaired coordination and altered perception.
+That said, medical patients who have difficulty absorbing cannabinoids into their GI tract are helped by edible dosages of this level.
+This range is also where many consumers with a natural or developed tolerance to THC tend to feel strong subjective effects.

 50 – 100 mg THC

 This level of edible dosage is only recommended for the most experienced consumers.
-Often called a “hero dose”, it’s only for those who have taken high levels of edible dosages.
-Most consumers don’t need anything beyond 100mg, either for recreational or medical purposes.
+Often called a “heroic dose,” it’s only for those who have taken high levels of edible dosages before.
+It’s our opinion that most consumers don’t need anything beyond 100 mg in a single dose, either for recreational or medical purposes.

 Edible Dosage: A Little Goes a Long Way

-Responsible consumption is how we determine what edible dosage works for us both medically and recreationally.
-As always, your friendly and knowledgeable team at Green Goddess Collective welcome the questions you have about edible dosage and any of the other products we carry here at the dispensary.
+As always, your friendly and knowledgeable team at Green Goddess Collective welcome any questions you might have about edible dosage and any of the other products we carry here at the dispensary.
+Reach out anytime!